 Sub-phase Scope Status Facilities Inspection Assessment of existing conditions; update of infrastructure rehabilitation evaluation; identification of improvements/repairs/upgrades, establishment of priorities for repairs, and preparation of cost estimates.
 Completed Oakdale Valves Phase 1 Study, design, and construction for the rehabilitation/replacement of two valves and miscellaneous support equipment at the Oakdale facility.
 Completed Equipment Pre-Purchase The two large butterfly valves (84 inch and 72 inch) and the fixed orifice valve (48 inch) that were needed in Phase I Valve Rehabilitation, required 6 to 10 months to fabricate and had to be pre-purchased so the valves were available for installation.
-Completed

 Sub-phase Scope Status Oakdale Phase 1A Design & Construction Upgrade the 60 year old Oakdale facility and electrical control systems & the switchyard which are antiquated and unsafe to personnel.
 Will lower the station service voltage from 2,200 to 480.
 Completed Ware River Intake Valve Replacement Design and Construction Replace oil-actuated valves currently underwater and inaccessible for maintenance with electric actuated valves.
 Also, replace siphons with hard piped intakes and automate equipment with remote control capabilities.
 Future CVA Intake Motorized Screen Replacement Construction Replace current motorized screens on the CVA Intake.
 One screen has failed.
 Both have reached the end of their useful life.
 The screens keep debris from entering CVA.
 Construction NTP issued on 1/6/17.
-Active Rehabilitation of Oakdale Turbine Design and Construction Rehabilitate turbine.
+Completed Rehabilitation of Oakdale Turbine Design and Construction Rehabilitate turbine.
 Turbine was last rehabilitated in 1986 and we will be approaching thirty years which is the expected life of an overhaul.
 Future Rehabilitate Wachusett Gatehouse/Bastion & Lower Gatehouse Geo- thermal Design/CA/RI and Construction Rehabilitate the piping in the Lower Gatehouse.
 Investigate the possibility of simplifying the layout and improving the reliability of the valves.
 Existing piping and valves are of poor quality.
 Other piping and valves of the same age in this facility have already been replaced.
 Replace the leaking roof, gutters, and repair/seal masonry and degraded windows and doors.
 Sealing of the building will allow more efficient heating of building space to prevent further deterioration.
 Convert from propane fueled boilers to geo-thermal heating utilizing the internal water in the piping located in the building.
 The existing heating isn't sufficient to keep building warm enough and therefore remaining moisture contributes to accelerated deterioration.
 Future Oakdale High Line Replacement Replacement of 70 year old 69kv overhead transmission line and ground operated switch that supplies power and delivers power from the Oakdale Power Station.
 Future

-Total Budget Payments thru FY16 Remaining Balance FY17 FY18 FY14-18 FY19-23 Beyond FY23 \$16,419 \$7,457 \$8,962 \$510 \$552 \$1,316 \$7,900 \$0
+Total Budget Payments thru FY17 Remaining Balance FY18 FY14-18 FY19 FY19-23 Beyond FY23 \$16,799 \$8,322 \$8,476 \$376 \$1,496 \$240 \$6,550 \$1,550

 Project Status as % is approximation based on project budget and expenditures.
-Valves were Status 49.5% received in February 2006 and Phase I Design was substantially complete in June 5/17 2007.
+Valves were Status 51.6% received in February 2006 and Phase I Design was substantially complete in June 12/17 2007.
 Phase 1A Construction was substantially complete in July 2013.
-CVA Motorized Screens Replacement Construction began in January 2017.
+CVA Motorized Screens Replacement Construction was substantially complete in August 2017.

-Project Cost Schedu Scheduled Completion Date FY14-18 Spending FY17 FY18 Chge.
-FY17 FY18 Chge.
-FY17 FY18 Chge. \$15,957 \$16,419 \$462 Jun-22 Sep-22 3 mos. \$1,254 \$1,316 \$62
+Project Cost Scheduled Completion Date FY19-23 Spending FY18 FY19 Chge.
+FY18 FY19 Chge.
+FY18 FY19 Chge. \$16,419 \$16,799 \$380 Sep-22 Jan-27 52 mos. \$7,900 \$6,550 (\$1,350)

-- Project cost change primarily due to updated cost estimates for Wachusett Gatehouse/Bastion Lower Gate House Geo-Thermal Design and Construction contracts.
-Also, added Oakdale Turbine Rehabilitation Design contract. - Spending change due to greater than budgeted award for CVA Motorized Screens contract. - Schedule changed due to updated schedule for Ware River Intake Valve Replacement contracts.
+- Project cost change primarily due to updated cost estimates for Wachusett Gatehouse/Bastion Lower Gate House Geo-Thermal Design and additional change orders for CVA Motorized Screens contract. - Spending and schedule changed primarily due to revised schedule for the Oakdale Turbine Rehabilitation due to project priorities.
+Also, updated schedule for the Ware River Intake Valve Replacement contracts.